dotnet/android/Documentation/guides/MSBuildBestPractices.md

 To *test* and validate your MSBuild task's use of `RegisteredTaskObjectLifetime.AppDomain` you have two choices:

-* Test builds in the IDE.
+1. Test builds in the IDE.
 You can verify with diagnostic logging turned on or using the [Project System Tools][project_system] to view `.binlog` files from builds in the IDE.
-* Set the `%MSBUILDNOINPROCNODE%` environment variable to `1` and build command-line.
+2. Set the `%MSBUILDNOINPROCNODE%` environment variable to `1` and build command-line.
 This undocumented env var forces MSBuild to create an out-of-process reusable node unless `/nr:false` or `%MSBUILDDISABLENODEREUSE%=1`.
 You should see a leftover `MSBuild.exe` worker node when running builds command-line.

+_NOTE: Option 2 only works on Windows.
+Mono / macOS does not have an implementation of MSBuild out-of-process nodes yet._

 ### Other Notes on `RegisterTaskObject`